Sgakuya/Vermont_Dial_A_Ride/README.md

 ### Schedule Creation and Simulation
 1. Click on Dispatcher Login on the menu bar and login with the following credentials
-> Username : achristman       Password: password
+> Username : achristman
+> Password: password
-2. On the menu bar you will note you have the option to view ride requests, run simulations and create schedules
+2. On the menu bar you will note you have the option to view ride requests, run simulations (from random or actual requests) and create schedules

 To create a local copy on your desktop, watch this video: [GitHub to Website Demo](https://youtu.be/xSqp2LjHDFg)